 CENSE

-• CENSE is participating as an intervenor in the PSE rate case before the WUTC.
-PSE is asking for a 20% increase in residential electricity rates over the next 3 years.
-CENSE and the Washington Attorney General object to this increase.
-More info here.
+CENSE participated in the PSE rate case before the WUTC in Fall of 2022.
+PSE asked for a 20% increase in residential electricity rates over the next 3 years, partly to cover the cost of Energize Eastside.
+CENSE and the Washington Attorney General objected to this increase, but the WUTC still approved the increase.
+Unfortunately the WUTC lacks the authority and expertise to challenge PSE’s hornswoggling.

 Transmission Lines vs. Local “Virtual Power Plants”